KimLensico/reading-notes/javascript.md

 ---

-JavaScript runds where it is found in the HTML
+JavaScript runs where it is found in the HTML
 - when the browser comes across a ```<script>``` element, it stops to load the script, then checks to see if it needs to do anything

 Statements